flrs/visavail/README.md

 <br>

 ### 3.3.17.
-Integrate on Angular
+Integrate into Angular

-You can use this library in your Anular 2+ project (tested from 2 to 8 version).
-Follow this step to integrate it:
+You can use this library in your Anular 2+ project (tested in versions 2 to 8).
+Follow these steps to integrate it:

 1. Add to your `package.json` d3, moment and visavail package with npm installation